Type of resources

 Contact for the resource

-The moment tensor describes the source parameters of an earthquake such as the focal mechanism (the geometry of how the crust ruptured in the earthquake) and the seismic moment (the amount of energy released).
+A moment tensor describes the source parameters of an earthquake such as the focal mechanism (the geometry of how the crust ruptured in the earthquake) and the seismic moment (the amount of energy released).
 Since August 2003 when sufficient broadband seismometers were deployed, GeoNet has been able to routinely compute moment tensor solutions for New Zealand earthquakes with M > ~4.
 The CSV file of moment tensor solutions is updated when a moment tensor solution is calculated.
+Moment Tensor Solutions can be found in Github here: https://github.com/GeoNet/data/tree/main/moment-tensor.
 DOI: 10.21420/MMJ9-CZ67 Cite as: GNS Science.
 (2006).
-New Zealand Earthquake Moment Tensor solutions [Data set].
+GeoNet Aotearoa New Zealand Earthquake Moment Tensor solutions [Data set].
 GNS Science, GeoNet. https://doi.org/10.21420/MMJ9-CZ67

 The National Seismic Hazard Model (NSHM) for New Zealand provides probabilistic estimates of the strength of earthquake shaking that can be expected according to a user-defined time period and probability, e.g. the peak ground acceleration (PGA) that has a 10% chance of happening in any 50 year time window.
 Probabilistic Seismic Hazard Analysis (PSHA) uses the location, recurrence behaviour, and predicted ground motions of earthquake sources to estimate the hazard at a site, or across a grid of sites as shown in the map below for Class C (shallow soil) site conditions.
 The NSHM is an algorithm that draws upon several component models to calculate its results.
 It uses a fault model that combines New Zealand’s active fault database, which includes 536 fault sources, and the 170 year historical earthquake catalogue.
 The background model is comprised of a multi-layered background seismicity grid DOI: https://doi.org/10.21420/MX74-Q807 Site as: GNS Science.
 (2020).
 National Seismic Hazard Model (NSHM) for New Zealand.
 GNS Science. https://doi.org/10.21420/MX74-Q807